apoirrier/CTFs-writeups/CSAWQual2021/crypto/GottaDecryptThemAll.md

 After those encodings, we are greeted with an RSA instance, which has the following particularities: `N` is much bigger than `c` and `e=3`.
 Therefore probably the `mod` part in the encryption scheme has not been used, and we can just compute the cube root of the ciphertext to retrieve the plaintext.

+Finally we need to perform a ROT13 on the string.

 We automate all this using Python:

 ```python